CIMA vs ACA is a comparison often made. Which one is best? What are the differences? How should I choose?

 CIMA vs ACA Difference #1: Who

-CIMA: For those who want to work in industry
+CIMA: For those who want to work in finance but for a company in industry.

 CIMA vs ACA Difference #2: Focus